 (5) Roll out the “scraps” of PB mixture and cut more hearts.
 We were able to make 8 3-in hearts (for the last one I just pressed the remainng PB mixture into the cookie cutter.
 NOTE: these are RICH, so a 3-inch heart is definitely big enough for sharing or eating part of now and saving the rest for later.

 (6) Cover in melted milk chocolate: melt milk chocolate chips in the microwave, stirring every 30 seconds and taking care not to overheat.
 Hold a heart in the palm of your hand and gently cover the top of it in melted chocolate, using a spoon to spread the chocolate just to the edges – go easy on the chocolate at this point.
 Gently turn the heart, chocolate side down, onto wax paper, and let set up a few hours until firm.
 (You can skip the firming up part if you want – the heart will just slide around a little as you cover the front w/chocolate.)

 (7) Once the chocolate beneath the heart is set up, re-melt your chocolate and spread it onto the top and down the sides, being more generous with the chocolate now.
 Use your spoon to smooth and swirl the chocolate on top.
 Then use a toothpick to remove any excess chocolate that drips down and obscures the heart shape.
 Let set up AT ROOM TEMPERATURE a few hours before eating or gifting.

 If you’re in a rush, you could let the chocolate set up in the fridge, but it will not be as pretty – the cold air will likely make the chocolate streak gray.
-(And yes, you can use candy coating if you really want, but it’s not real chocolate and it doesn’t taste nearly as good – I use Ghiradelli or Guittard milk chocolate chips – or even Hershey’s in a pinch.)
+(And yes, you can use candy coating if you want to since it doesn’t go gray, but I think real chocolate tastes better – I use Ghiradelli or Guittard milk chocolate chips – or even Hershey’s in a pinch.)